What is Palestinian Civil Police Force?

-Commonly this malware is proliferated using drive-by downloads, malicious websites and infected email messages.
-If you see this message you shouldn't trust it, use the provided removal guide to eliminate Palestinian Civil Police Force cashU scam from one's computer.
+Commonly this malware is proliferated using drive-by downloads, malicious websites, and infected email messages.
+If you see this message, do not trust it.
+Use the removal guide provided to eliminate the Palestinian Civil Police Force cashU scam from your computer.

 Palestinian Civil Police Force virus removal:

-During your computer starting process press F8 key on your keyboard multiple times until Windows Advanced Options menu shows up, then select Safe mode with networking from the list and press ENTER.
+Start your computer in Safe Mode.
+Click Start, click Shut Down, click Restart, click OK.
+During your computer starting process press the F8 key on your keyboard multiple times until you see the Windows Advanced Option menu, then select Safe Mode with Networking from the list.

 Video showing how to start Windows 7 in "Safe Mode with Networking":

-If you can't start your computer in safe mode with networking, try doing a system restore.
+If you cannot start your computer in Safe Mode with Networking, try performing a System Restore.

 Video showing how to remove ransomware virus using "Safe Mode with Command Prompt" and "System Restore":

-1. Start your computer in Safe Mode with Command Prompt - During your computer starting process press F8 key on your keyboard multiple times until Windows Advanced Options menu shows up, then select Safe mode with command prompt from the list and press ENTER.
+1. During your computer starting process, press the F8 key on your keyboard multiple times until the Windows Advanced Options menu appears, and then select Safe Mode with Command Prompt from the list and press ENTER.

-2. When command prompt mode loads enter the following line: cd restore and press ENTER.
+2. When Command Prompt Mode loads, enter the following line: cd restore and press ENTER.

-3. Next type this line: rstrui.exe and press ENTER.
+3. Next, type this line: rstrui.exe and press ENTER.

 4. In the opened window click "Next".

-5. Select one of the available restore point and click "Next" (this will restore your computer's system to an earlier time and date, before the ransomware infiltrated your PC).
+5. Select one of the available Restore Points and click "Next" (this will restore your computer system to an earlier time and date, prior to the ransomware infiltrating your PC).

 6. In the opened window click "Yes".